WebDevStudios/wds-bt/README.md

 # Powder

-Powder elegantly revisits its minimalist roots, embodying a refined simplicity.
+Powder elegantly revisits its minimalist roots, embodying a natural simplicity.
 Perfectly suited for personal projects, enhanced by child themes, or as a robust base for client work, Powder offers a modern canvas for WordPress design.

 ## Demo